reactjs/react-codemod/README.md

   * `jscodeshift -t <codemod-script> <file>`
   * Use the `-d` option for a dry-run and use `-p` to print the output for comparison
+  * *Note:* React has to be required within the source files (e.g. `var React = require('react')`), otherwise the files will be ignored even if they have calls to a global React variable.

 ### Included Scripts